stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 kubectl get pods
 ```

-Executing the command will take you to a browser window where you can login from your test-admin-user.
+Executing the command will take you to a browser window where you can log in from your test-admin-user.

 Running `kubectl auth whoami` will show you the user info: